tapfortap/Documentation/AndroidIntegrationGuide.md

 ```

 ## Step 5 - Enable Test Mode

-Test mode stops your app from consuming real impressions.
+Test mode stops your app from spending real impressions.
 This is useful while you are developing your app.
 Make sure to disable test mode before submitting your app to the play store.

 To enable test mode add the following meta data tag to your AndroidManifest.xml.